What is a design system?

 - Modular system with interchangeable and reusable parts for quick scaling

 - Integrated system with fixed parts

 - Centralized model with one team in charge

 - Distributed model with several team members from different teams

 - Nachos by Trello

 - Solid by BuzzFeed

-In other words: a design system is a smart, effective, and risk mitigating method to produce and deliver products and services in a consistent and brand compliant way.
-If your organisation doesn’t already have one in place, maybe it’s time to check it out.
+To sum up: a design system is a smart, effective, and risk mitigating method to produce and deliver products and services in a consistent and brand compliant way.
+If your organization doesn’t already have one in place, maybe it’s time to check it out.

 First published 13 February 2019, updated 16 August 2022.